 Sue Coates sees underwriting as something bigger than data, dollars and decimal points.
 In her line of work, it’s also about people and their schools, their communities, and the consequences of split-second decisions with little room for error.

-Last year, Coates was promoted to senior vice president and head of Trident Public Risk Solutions, a member of global specialty insurer Argo Group.
+Coates was recently promoted to president of Trident Public Risk Solutions, a member of global specialty insurer Argo Group.
 She came up through the ranks in the underwriting side of the business, helping craft safety nets for the people responsible for teaching children, responding to emergencies, and keeping communities safe and healthy.

 Coates, who has worked in public sector insurance for 15 years, takes special pride in insuring people in the taxpayers’ employ.
 “When you think of teachers and school nurses and police officers and EMTs and paramedics,” Coates says, “those are the people who are really on the front lines of responding to the needs of a community.”